mybest

 For those seeking a flashlight for non-disaster purposes, there are no significant advantages to choosing rechargeable flashlights apart from the running cost.
 That’s why we recommend alkaline battery-powered flashlights for everyone.

-Flashlights Using 3 or More Alkaline Batteries Can Handle Major Power Outages
+Flashlights Using Three or More Alkaline Batteries Are Ideal for Major Power Outages

-Flashlights Using 3 or More Alkaline Batteries Can Handle Major Power Outages
+Flashlights Using Three or More Alkaline Batteries Are Ideal for Major Power Outages

 Although it's common to think that the brighter the flashlight, the better, for the purpose of disaster preparedness, it's best to choose one with a brightness of around 300 to 500 lumens.
 We’ll explain why below.